HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 Please refer to the [Updating user ID and passwords](../../../../../manage/security/people/authentication/updating_userid_pwd/index.md) topic for additional information on how to manually change credentials.

 ### File-based user registry
 If no LDAP is configured in the Helm values, HCL Digital Experience is configured with a default file-based user repository.
-In this case, the security credentials for Core and Remote Search that are specified in the `custom-values.yaml` are applied to the file-based registry.
+In this case, the security credentials for Core, ConfigWizard and Remote Search that are specified in the `custom-values.yaml` are applied to the file-based registry.
 This means that any changes to the values are automatically reflected in the administrator user accounts for Websphere and DX.

 | Value | Effect |
 | --- | --- |